cksystemsteaching/selfie/README.md

 Interestingly, multiplying and dividing binary numbers with powers of base 2, such as the above 2^12^, mimics exactly bitwise left and right shifting, respectively.
 By the way, left and right shifting also works with decimal numbers, but using powers of base 10 rather than base 2, of course.
 In order to keep our notation as simple as possible, we nevertheless avoid using dedicated bitwise shifting instructions and operators even though they exist.
 RISC-V, for example, features `sll` and `srl` instructions for bitwise logical left and right shifting, respectively.
 Also, most programming languages feature bitwise left and right shifting operators, usually denoted `<<` and `>>`, respectively, just to mention those here.

 Before moving on to other instructions, here is an example of how `lui` and `addi` instructions work together.
-In this case, the goal is to initialize register `gp` via register `t0` with the hexadecimal value `0x32758` which is encoded in 20 bits including a sign bit set to 0, so 8 bits more than `addi` can handle alone.
-We therefore split `0x32758` into the 8 MSBs `0x32` and the 12 LSBs `0x758` (which is 1880 in decimal) and then do what the first three instructions in the running example do:
+In this case, the goal is to initialize register `gp` via register `t0` with the hexadecimal value `0x3D648` which is encoded in 20 bits including a sign bit set to 0, so 8 bits more than `addi` can handle alone.
+We therefore split `0x3D648` into the 8 MSBs `0x3D` and the 12 LSBs `0x648` (which is 1608 in decimal) and then do what the first three instructions in the running example do:

 ```
-0x0(~1): 0x000322B7: lui t0,0x32
+0x0(~1): 0x0003D2B7: lui t0,0x3D
-0x4(~1): 0x75828293: addi t0,t0,1880
+0x4(~1): 0x64828293: addi t0,t0,1608
 0x8(~1): 0x00028193: addi gp,t0,0
 ```

-Observe that `0x32` is encoded in 20 bits as immediate value `0x00032` in the binary code `0x000322B7` of the `lui t0,0x32` instruction.
-Also, `0x758` is encoded as immediate value in the binary code `0x75828293` of the `addi t0,t0,1880` instruction.
+Observe that `0x3D` is encoded in 20 bits as immediate value `0x0003D` in the binary code `0x0003D2B7` of the `lui t0,0x3D` instruction.
+Also, `0x648` is encoded as immediate value in the binary code `0x64828293` of the `addi t0,t0,1608` instruction.
 The `addi gp,t0,0` we already saw before.
 But back to the binary code of the `lui` instruction:

 ```
-0x    0    0    0    3    2    2    B    7
+0x    0    0    0    3    D    2    B    7
- b 0000 0000 0000 0011 0010 0010 1011 0111
+ b 0000 0000 0000 0011 1101 0010 1011 0111
 ```

 After regrouping the bits (and the hexadecimal digits) you can spot register `t0`, that is, register number `5`:

 ```
-                   0x32     5    0x37
+                   0x3D     5    0x37
- b 00000000000000110010 00101 0110111
+ b 00000000000000111101 00101 0110111
 ```

 as well as the opcode `0x37` of the `lui` instruction encoded in the 7 LSBs `0110111`.
 The `lui` instruction is encoded according to the so-called *U-Format* which is obviously different than the I-Format of the `addi` instruction.
 The U-Format encodes two parameters, a 20-bit immediate value and one register whereas the I-Format encodes three parameters, a 12-bit immediate value and two registers.
 What we find fascinating is how each RISC-V instruction is squeezed into 32 bits.
 There went a lot of thought into how to do that so that hardware can decode and execute binary code fast!